Measure equivalence rigidity of $\mathrm{Out}(F_N)$: Stabilizers of collections of -splittings and associated canonical splittings

 \begin{proof} Let $e\subseteq S$ be an edge.
 We assume that there exists $A\ll\tilde{K}_e$, with $A$ of finite index in the stabilizer $\tilde K_{e'}$ of an edge $e'$ of another tree $S'\in\calt'$, and aim for a contradiction.
 As noted above, $S'$ is an $\AZ$-tree so $A\cap G\simeq \bbZ$.
 Let $C$ be the maximal cyclic subgroup of $G$ that contains $A\cap G$.
 The group $G_e=\tilde{K}_e\cap G$ is cyclic, of finite index in $C$, and therefore $\tilde{K}_e$ normalizes $C$.
 As $A\ll \tilde{K}_e$, there exists a tree $S''\in\calt'$ such that $A$ is elliptic in $S''$ while $\tilde{K}_e$ is not.
 Then $A\cap G$, whence $C$, is elliptic in $S''$.
 By Lemma~\ref{lemma:acylindrical2}, $\tilde{K}_e$ fixes a point in $S''$, a contradiction. \end{proof}

 We are now going to construct the underlying surface following the approach by Fujiwara and Papsoglu \cite{FP} as implemented in \cite[\S6]{GL-jsj}.
 We will use the general definition of $QH$ vertices of \cite[Definition~5.13]{GL-jsj} recalled in Definition \ref{dfn_QH}: if $S$ is a $\tilde K$-tree, $v\in S$ is a QH vertex with fiber $F$ relative to $\calp$ if $F\normal G_v$ and there is an identification $G_v/F=\pi_1(\Sigma)$ with the fundamental group of a hyperbolic $2$-orbifold with boundary so that incident edge stabilizers and groups in $\calp$ intersect $G_v$ into subgroups that map in finite or boundary subgroups of $\pi_1(\Sigma)$.
+The results of \cite{GL-jsj} we use are stated for slender edge groups (i.e.~groups all of whose subgroups are finitely generated), but as explained in \cite[Section~6.8]{GL-jsj}, they apply with edge groups in $\Asl$.

 Let now $U$ be a tree in $\calt$ whose number of orbits of edges is maximal.
-Our hypothesis that no tree in $\calt$ is $\calt$-universally elliptic applies to every one-edge collapse of $U$.
-Since all trees are minuscule, we can apply \cite[Proposition~6.28]{GL-jsj}\footnote{The assumption that $G$ is totally flexible in \cite[Proposition~6.28]{GL-jsj} is only used to ensure that each edge stabilizer of $U$ is hyperbolic in some $\tilde K$-tree with edge groups in $\Asl$.} saying that there exists a tree $V\in \calt'$ such that $U$ and $V$ are fully hyperbolic with respect to each other (i.e.\ every edge stabilizer in one of these trees is hyperbolic in the other tree).
-We mention that $U$ and $V$ are then also fully hyperbolic with respect to each other as $G$-trees (this follows from Lemma \ref{lemma:acylindrical2} as in the proof of Lemma~\ref{lemma:edge-stabilizers-cyclic}).
+We claim that there exists a tree $V\in \calt'$ such that $U$ and $V$ are fully hyperbolic with respect to each other (i.e.\ every edge stabilizer in one of these trees is hyperbolic in the other tree).

+We would like to apply \cite[Proposition~6.28]{GL-jsj} but it does not formally apply: we know that trees in $\calt'$ are minuscule, but we do not know that $\tilde K$ is totally flexible (in the sense of \cite[Definition~6.7]{GL-jsj}) with respect to trees in $\calt'$.
+However, its proof applies because the assumption of total flexibility is only used to ensure that each edge stabilizer of $U$ is hyperbolic in some tree in $\calt'$; this is true because edge groups of $U$ are not $\calt$-universally elliptic by Assumption (3) of \ref{prop:QH}.
+This proves our claim.

+We mention that $U$ and $V$ are also fully hyperbolic with respect to each other as $G$-trees (this follows from Lemma \ref{lemma:acylindrical2} as in the proof of Lemma~\ref{lemma:edge-stabilizers-cyclic}).

 {V_{\mathrm{cut}}} {V_{\cals}} {\mathrm{Cut}}